Activity Introduction

-Quick summary: In this lesson, students design a dream car and create an artwork to represent their ideas that will be submitted to the Toyota Dream Car Art Contest.
+In this lesson, students design a dream car create an artwork to represent their ideas that will be submitted to the Toyota Dream Car Art Contest.
 This contest encourages and inspires creative expression and imagination in students – some amazing ideas are born from dreams!
 Students read The Lorax by Dr Seuss, and analyse the text, imagery, and message, focusing on how the Lorax was trying to protect his local environment.
 Students then identify some of the environmental features of their local area and write a short story about how they could help to look after these features with the use of a dream car.
 Students then illustrate their dream car, identifying the visual representations used in The Lorax and incorporating these into their own illustrations.

 Learning intentions:

-• Students can develop and practise art-making techniques.
+• can develop and practice art-making techniques

-Year 3 English
+Year 3 English:

 • Draw connections between personal experiences and the worlds of texts, and share responses with others (ACELT1596)